NSW Solar Panel Rebate And Incentives

 The NSW Government has set a big goal: they want no net emissions by 2050.
 That’s why the government is offering solar financial incentives to eligible households that can get solar power.

-Referring to it simply as a “NSW solar rebate” but it is actually an “incentive” from New South Wales Government to boost solar installation.
+Referring to it simply as a “NSW solar panel rebate” but it is actually an “incentive” from New South Wales Government to boost solar installation.

 nsw solar panels